pollenium/bramble/Pollenium-Whitepaper.md

 Clearly, "gnostic" and "agnostic" exist on a spectrum with fuzzy boundaries.

-In "Current Application of Gossip Protocols", we listed three gossip protocols.
-Notably, all three are gnostic gossip protocols, meaning they were designed to support a specific application.
-While gnostic gossip protocols can offer more efficient solutions, they must be developed individually for each application.
+In "Current Application of Gossip Networks", we listed three gossip networks.
+Notably, all three use gnostic gossip networks, meaning they were designed to support a specific application.
+While gnostic gossip networks can offer more efficient solutions, they must be developed individually for each application.

-### Current Application Agnostic Gossip Protocols
+### Current Application Agnostic Gossip Networks

-There are two main application agnostic gossip protocols:
+There are two main application agnostic gossip networks:

 1. Whisper
 2. BitMessage

-Both these gossip protocols are fundamentally very similar with very few differeneces in overall design.
-Similarly, Pollenium does not fundamentally differ from the design of these current application agnostic gossip protocols.
+Both these gossip networks are fundamentally very similar in  design.
+Pollenium, also, does not fundamentally differ from the design of these current application agnostic gossip networks.

 The following three design decisions are shared between Whisper, BitMessage, and Pollenium:

 1. Hashcash for spam prevention
 2. XOR based peer rankings

- Rather than make any fundamental design changes, Pollenium uses WebRTC rather than simple TCP/IP to solve the "Alpha vs Beta Peer Problem"
+ Rather than make any fundamental design changes, Pollenium makes an important implementation change.
+Both Whisper and BitMessage use TCP/IP for networking and message propogation.
+Pollenium uses WebRTC in order to solve the "Alpha vs Beta Peer Problem".

 ## The Alpha vs Beta Peer Problem